Surfboard Construction: What to Consider Before You Order

 At its most basic level, a surfboard is 3 parts: a core and a resin/cloth composite that creates a shell around that core.

-Individual manufacturers will put their own spin on the configuration of these elements, sometimes adding layers of different reinforcement cloths, adding stringers, etc. But in almost every case, they’re still basing what they’re doing on the same three elements: core, resin, cloth.
+Individual manufacturers will put their own spin on the configuration of these elements, sometimes adding layers of cloth, filler materials, etc. But in almost every case, they’re still using the same basic three elements: core, resin, cloth.

 Here are the most common options for each of these three categories and what they mean for your surfing.